Exterior Paint Trends for 2025 Are Surprisingly Timeless — And Little Greene’s Colorful Outdoor Collection Proves It

 Winter is over, people are outside again, and if your home’s exterior has seen better days, now’s the time to fix it.
 Sometimes, all it takes is a fresh coat of paint — the simplest, most transformative upgrade in the book.
 Few know this better than Little Greene, the family-run British brand with years of paint and wallpaper expertise.
 Now, with their outdoor paint collection, the House is bringing that heritage curbside.

-I spoke with Ruth Mottershead, Little Greene’s creative director, about where exterior paint colors are headed for 2025 and beyond.
+I spoke with Ruth Mottershead, Little Greene’s creative director, about where color trends for 2025, and beyond, are headed for exterior paint.
 Interestingly, the biggest exterior paint trends aren’t exactly new — many are long-standing favorites, simply reimagined in fresh ways.

 "Some of our most popular colors are also the oldest,” Ruth notes.
 “For example, Celestial Blue was originally discovered on a color card from 1807 and can be used in a really contemporary way, both indoor and outdoor.”
 Unlike interiors, exterior colors shift at a more measured pace (no one’s painting their house "Brat" Green anytime soon).
 Several outdoor options remain in perennial favor for 2025 — white, for instance, never loses its expansive, uplifting appeal.